Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure: Abstract

 \section{Abstract}

 Motivated by the recently reported high-temperature superconductivity in the bilayer La$_3$Ni$_2$O$_7$ (LNO) under pressure, here we comprehensively study this system using {\it ab initio} techniques.
 The Ni $3d$ orbitals have a large bandwidth at ambient pressure, increasing by $\sim 22\%$ at 29.5 Gpa.
-Without electronic interactions, the Ni $d_{3z^2-r^2}$ orbitals form a bonding-antibonding molecular orbital state via the O $p_z$ inducing a ``hidden dimer'' lattice in the LNO bilayers.
-The Fermi surface consists of two-electron pockets with mixed $e_g$ orbitals and a hole pocket defined by the $d_{3z^2-r^2}$ orbital, suggesting a Ni two-orbital minimum model.
+Without electronic interactions, the Ni $d_{3z^2-r^2}$ orbitals form a bonding-antibonding molecular orbital state via the O $p_z$ inducing a ``dimer'' lattice in the LNO bilayers.
+The Fermi surface consists of two-electron sheets with mixed $e_g$ orbitals and a hole pocket defined by the $d_{3z^2-r^2}$ orbital, suggesting a Ni two-orbital minimum model.
 Different from the infinite-layer nickelate, we obtained a large {\it interorbital} hopping between $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ states in LNO, caused by the ligand ``bridge'' of in-plane O $p_x$ or $p_y$ orbitals connecting those two orbitals, inducing $d-p$ $\sigma$-bonding characteristics.
-This interorbital hopping leads to a rich magnetic phase diagram because of bond ferromagnetic tendencies via the recently discussed ``half-empty'' mechanism.
+The competition between the intraorbital and interorbital hoppings leads to an interesting dominant spin stripe ($\pi$, 0) order because of bond ferromagnetic tendencies via the recently discussed ``half-empty'' mechanism.

-{\it Introduction.--} Since the discovery of superconductivity in the infinite-layer (IL) Sr-doped NdNiO$_2$ film with a NiO$_2$ layered structure ($T_c$ of $15$ K)~\cite{Li:Nature}, the study of nickelate superconductors rapidly developed into the newest branch of the high-temperature superconductors family~\cite{Nomura:Prb,Botana:prx,Li:prl20,Zhou:MTP,Nomura:rpp,Zhang:prb20,Cui:cpl,Zeng:nc,Yang:nl,Gu:innovation}, following the cuprates~\cite{Bednorz:Cu,Dagotto:rmp94} and iron-based superconductors~\cite{Kamihara:jacs,Dagotto:Rmp}.
+{\it Introduction.--} Since the discovery of superconductivity in the infinite-layer (IL) Sr-doped NdNiO$_2$ film ($T_c$ of $15$ K)~\cite{Li:Nature}, the study of nickelate superconductors rapidly developed into the newest branch of the high-temperature superconductors family~\cite{Nomura:Prb,Botana:prx,Li:prl20,Zhou:MTP,Nomura:rpp,Zhang:prb20,Cui:cpl,Zeng:nc,Yang:nl,Gu:innovation}, following the cuprates~\cite{Bednorz:Cu,Dagotto:rmp94} and iron-based superconductors~\cite{Kamihara:jacs,Dagotto:Rmp}.
 Considering the same $3d$ electronic configuration Ni$^{\rm 1+}$ ($d^9$) in the parent phase, isoelectronic with Cu$^{\rm 2+}$ ($d^9$), and the same NiO$_2$ or CuO$_2$ layers, the superconducting mechanism of the IL nickelate was expected to be similar to the cuprates, where superconductivity was found upon hole doping \cite{Azuma:Nature}.
 However, many theoretical and experimental efforts revealed fundamental differences between individual infinite-layer nickelate and cuprates~\cite{Zhang:prb20,Sakakibara:prl,Jiang:prl,Wu:prb,Werner:prb,Gu:prb,Li:cm,Karp:prx,Fowlie:np,Rossi:np}.